 Access to DPIPWE facilities statewide is limited.
 This includes

 - Mount Pleasant building

 - Inland Fisheries Service at New Norfolk and New Town

-Anybody visiting a staff member or service desk will be required to call ahead via the phone available in the entrance to the building.
-If you would like to ring or email ahead please refer to the list of DPIPWE contacts.
+Anybody visiting a staff member or service desk must call using the phone available in the entrance to the building.
+If you would like to ring or email ahead please refer to the list of

 Doing business with us

 The Government understands that COVID-19 is creating uncertainty and financial pressure for our suppliers.
 We want to help.
-Effective immediately we have reduced our payment terms from 30 days to 14 days for the payment of all correctly rendered invoices.
+Our payment terms have been reduced from 30 days to 14 days for the payment of all correctly rendered invoices.

 To ensure your invoice is processed efficiently, send a correctly rendered tax invoice to:

 Customers facing financial hardship

 DPIPWE recognises that many of our agency’s industry sectors and customers are experiencing financial hardship due to the economic impact of the COVID-19 pandemic.
 DPIPWE has implemented a financial hardship process for this period.